tsathoqqua/limadocs/docs/source/documentation/Basic_LIMA_Guide.rst

 define your own functions using the manipulation of variables.

 6.2 Values and objects
-Basically, what makes objects on the mud different are two things:
+Basically, what makes objects on the MUD different are two things:
 1) Some have different functions
 2) All have different values